Industrial and Systems Engineering

 Sarah Gothamy, 2009

 As an Industrial and Systems Engineer at DTE Energy, I have participated in several continuous improvement projects aimed at streamlining processes and reducing cost.
 In order to improve a process, one needs to critically observe the process and have an understanding of how it works by mapping it out and identifying which areas require improvements.
 I find Industrial and Systems Engineering a very rewarding and fulfilling career.
 The best part of my job is seeing the improvements and the savings that can come from the work that I have done.
 When I improve on a process, I am able to see the direct correlation of the work I have done and the impact it has on the company.
 This is the most rewarding part of my job, which is something that makes me want to go to work every day looking for new opportunities for improvements.

-- Undergraduate Student Forms under the "FORMS & INFO" tab
+- SECS Undergraduate Student Forms are under the "FORMS & INFO" tab

 - ISE B.S.E.
 Program Requirements

 - Catalogs from previous years

 - Institute of Industrial Engineers (IIE) - OU Student Chapter

 - Tau Beta Pi Nat'l.
 Engineering Honor Society - OU Chapter